darealshinji/debian-packaging/games/opensonic/README.md

 the player and the levels.
 It's more than just a jump'n'run; the user must come up with some strategy in order to get through the levels.

-Note: Even if the source code is available a precompiled x86 version will be downloaded.
-This is because of sound problems I had encountered.

 http://opensnc.sourceforge.net/home/

 Extra levels: https://launchpad.net/~szymonw/+archive/ubuntu/ppa/+files/opensonic-extra_0.1.4~1_all.deb